 Nobuyoshi reported on the Data Applications Report (DAR), noting that JAXA will be requesting a final review in October.
 He also outlined some post-DAR activities being considered:

-JAXA is considering to apply findings from DAR in order to improve its data application activities;
+JAXA is considering how to apply findings from DAR in order to improve its data application activities;

-current thinking is: select representative data application cases, conduct value chain analysis to find areas of improvement, and propose possible improvements and implement where possible; and,
+they are considering selecting representative data application cases, conducting value chain analysis to find areas of improvement, proposing possible improvements, and implementing where possible; and,

 JAXA hopes to report on the outcome of this post-DAR activities at 2016 CEOS Plenary in Australia.